 The usual dose for adults with Crohn's disease or ulcerative colitis is an initial

-days), followed by 80mg two weeks later (given as two injections on one day) then
+two days), followed by 80mg two weeks later (given on one day) then 40mg starting

-The usual dose for adults with psoriasis or uveitis is an initial dose of 80mg, followed
+The usual dose for adults with psoriasis or uveitis is an initial dose of 80mg, (given

-by 40mg given fortnightly starting one week after the initial dose.
+as 2 injections), followed by 40mg given fortnightly starting one week after the initial

 For adults with psoriasis, depending on your response, your doctor may increase the